cspark0/UserMan3/README.md

 #### Branches

 - master (default)
-- UserMan3a - using Ajax
+- UserMan3a - using Ajax & REST contoller
 - UserMan3b - using Bootstrap
 - UserMan3m - using MyBatis